dgrtwo/dgrtwo.github.com/_posts/2016-02-12-why-I-use-ggplot2.md

 ### Why I use ggplot2

 I originally titled this post "Why I don't use base R plotting."
 But I realized that, appearances to the contrary, I don't actually want to talk about what's bad about base plotting, I want to talk about what's so great about ggplot2.
 (To say the least, ggplot2 does not need my defense, but I'd still like to share.
-This isn't a diatribe, it's an autobiography).
+This isn't a polemic, it's a gospel).

 To Jeff, the difference between base R and ggplot2 is just a difference between one bag of tricks and another: